psykomal/psygo/content/posts/socket-queues/index.md

 - A lot of the information in this blog is from the amazing **UNIX Network Programming book** and [Shichao's Notes](https://notes.shichao.io/unp/ch4/)
+- For even more in-depth info regarding this, check [TCP Socket Listen: A Tale of Two Queues](http://arthurchiao.art/blog/tcp-listen-a-tale-of-two-queues/#6-a-tale-of-two-queues)
 - Another interesting thing here is how **accept** scales which leads to the infamous thundering herd problem.
 This is a topic for another blog (next one maybe!)
 - Ending on a philosophical note